• Recipes

 Step 1

-Trim the tough ends of asparagus by about ⅘ inch (2 cm), then cut the stalks into thirds.
-If the asparagus skins are tough, peel them.
+Trim the tough ends of the asparagus by about ⅔ inch (2 cm), then cut the stalks in half or into thirds.

 Japanese style bacon-wrapped asparagus instruction_2